 Curly Coated Retriever

-The curly coated retriever is a proud but intelligent dog with unmatched confidence in himself.
+The curly-coated retriever is a proud but intelligent dog with unmatched confidence.
 They are usually classified as sporting dogs and have all the characteristics you may need from dogs.

 When this dog accompanies you in your daily activities, a great sense of affection is unleashed as it will follow you wherever you go.